Our bright blushing Fresh Strawberry Pistachio Crumble is the perfect summertime treat!

 This happens to me several times a year.
-We go to the farm and come home with WAY more than we could possibly use in one week.
+We go to the farm and come home with way more berries than we could possibly use in one week.

-First I separated them into three piles: SUPER-RIPE bake now or freeze, RIPE use within the next couple days, ALMOST-RIPE use within a week.
+First I separated them into three piles: super-ripe bake now or freeze, ripe use within the next couple days, almost-ripe use within a week.

 I put most of the super-ripe strawberries in the freezer for smoothies and post-season baking.